-- (1) Dresdner Bank Aktiengesellschaft, Frankfurt am Main, (the "Issuer") herewith grants the holder of each Call or, respectively, Put Warrant (the "Warrant") relating to one fine troy ounce (31.1035 gr.) of gold (the "Underlying") the right (the "Option Right") to receive the Settlement Amount in Euro ("EUR") in accordance with these Warrant Terms.
-The "Settlement Amount" equals the amount in U.S. Dollar ("USD") by which the Settlement Price (§ 1(3)) exceeds or is below the Strike Price (§ 1 (2)), multiplied by the Ratio (§ 1(4)), the result being converted into EUR in accordance with § 1(5) and commercially rounded to 2 decimal places, if necessary. - (2) The "Strike Price" equals, subject to an adjustment in accordance with § 12, USD •. - (3) The "Settlement Price" equals the amount, expressed in USD, of the morning fixing price for the Underlying in London (London Bullion Market Association) on the Valuation Date (§ 5(2)), as published on Reuters page "XAUFIX=" as "London Fixing (troy ounce prices)".
-If this rate is not or no longer shown on that page on the Valuation Date, the Settlement Price, subject to § 7 and § 12, shall equal the rate shown on a page of another screen service selected by the Issuer as successor page.
-If the Settlement Price is not shown on any of these pages, the Issuer shall determine the Settlement Price at its reasonable discretion (§ 315 BGB (German Civil Code)). - (4) The "Ratio" equals 1/Parity, subject to an adjustment in accordance with § 12.
-"Parity" means ●.
+- (1) Dresdner Bank Aktiengesellschaft, Frankfurt am Main, (the "Issuer") herewith grants the holder of each Call or, respectively, Put Warrant (the "Warrant") relating to the Euro ("EUR") / Japanese Yen ("JPY") exchange rate (the "Underlying") the right (the "Option Right") to receive the Settlement Amount in EUR in accordance with these Warrant Terms, subject to an early termination pursuant to § 13.
+The "Settlement Amount" equals the amount initially expressed in JPY by which the Settlement Price (§ 1(3)) exceeds4 or is below5 the Strike Price (§ 1(2)), multiplied by the Ratio (§ 1(4)), the result being converted into EUR in accordance with § 1(5) and commercially rounded to 2 decimal places, if necessary. - (2) The "Strike Price" equals, subject to an adjustment in accordance with § 12, JPY •. - (3) The "Settlement Price" equals the EUR/JPY "Großbanken" fixing rate (expressed as an amount in JPY for EUR 1), as published on Reuters page "OPTREF" (or on a page replacing such page) on the Valuation Date (§ 5(2)).
+If this rate has not been fixed or published on the Valuation Date, the Settlement Price, subject to § 7 and § 12, shall equal the arithmetic mean, commercially rounded to 2 decimal places, of the EUR/JPY bid rates6 or offer rates7 on the spot market, determined by three leading market participants (other than the Issuer) selected by the Issuer at 2:15 p.m.
+(Frankfurt am Main local time) on the Valuation Date.
+If not all of the three market participants, selected by the Issuer, determine the relevant rate the Issuer shall determine such rate at its reasonable discretion (§ 315 BGB (German Civil Code)).

-&lt;sup>4 For Call Warrants
+4 For Call Warrants

-&lt;sup>5 For Put Warrants
+5 For Put Warrants